ankurkal/sandbox/README.md

 TODO: Explain what code changes to make to allow creation of users from the REST and service layers

 ## Handling the ID field
-TODO: We want to generate a random uuid for our user id, introduce setter for id, and how users shouldnt need to pass this field
+TODO: We want to generate a random uuid for our user id, User/UserDetails objects, and how users shouldnt need to pass this field

 ## Validating our request
 TODO: How do we know our data is good?
-Introduce @NotNull annotations into our User pojo, and @Valid for our request body
+Introduce @NotNull annotations into our UserDetails pojo, and @Valid for our request body

 ## Updating our tests
 TODO: Implement additional unit/integration tests